jstowers/Angular2/README.md

 **ngSwitch**

-To display an element and its children from a set of possible elements, based on a condition.
+Purpose:	To display an element and its children from a set of possible elements, based on a condition.